-At Saul Junction, the Stroudwater Canal is crossed by what is now known as the Gloucester & Sharpness Canal - a unique crossing of two independent canals.
+At Saul Junction, the Stroudwater Canal is crossed by what is now known as the Gloucester & Sharpness Canal.

-The canal through Ryeford passes between the site of Ryeford Mill and the former mill-owner's house, and further east there is a double lock with an adjoining house for the lock keeper.
+The canal passes close to the site of Ryeford Mill and to the east there is a double lock with an adjoining house for the lock keeper.

-The canal through Ebley served two large mills and other industrial businesses and also passed the grounds of a number of large houses that were occupied by business owners.
+The canal served two large mills and other industrial businesses and also passed the grounds of a number of large houses.

-Dudbridge Wharf was the busiest wharf along the canal as it served some important industrial businesses nearby to the south and others further south along the Nailsworth valley.
+At Dudbridge was the busiest wharf along the canal as it served some important industrial businesses.